- The Vector Marketing Scam: The Controversy

 - What is Cutco Cutlery?

 - How Do You Make Money with Vector Marketing?

-Vector Marketing is a company that hires independent representatives to sell their product—CUTCO kitchenware and knives.
-These representatives demonstrate the product to the consumer during scheduled appointments.
-There are several conflicting opinions on whether Vector is a scam or not.
+Vector Marketing is a company that hires independent sales representatives to sell their product—CUTCO kitchenware and knives.
+Their tactic for selling knives is to demonstrate the product to the consumer during scheduled appointments.
+There are several conflicting opinions on whether Vector Marketing is a scam.

 According to the Vector website, the company is "not a 'get rich quick' company," and representative success comes from their strong work ethic and ability to sell.